 Wake-up calls here are a half hour later than they were at Tanda Tula.
 We're off on our game drive a little after 6:00.

-Some while later we come upon a herd of elephants.
+Some while later we come upon a herd of elephants (photo).
 They're marching along together -- all twenty of them, sometimes nearly single file -- moving quietly across the grassy terrain.
 Some are big, some not so big, but there are no tiny babies.
-They're so impressive to watch . . . and to photograph.
+They're so impressive to watch . . . and so much fun to photograph.

-The rest of the morning is uneventful: "minor" game here and there, but no spectacular sightings.
+The rest of the morning is rather uneventful: "minor" game here and there, but no spectacular sightings.

 Breakfast is grand, as usual, then several hours later we are served lunch.
 The food is so good.
 The pecan pie for desert is super!

 Our afternoon drive begins about 4:30, but rain is coming down steadily.
 So much so, we're each issued a poncho and set of rubber pants.
-(The land cruiser has no roof or sides or even a windshield!)
+(The land cruiser has no roof or side windowss or even a windshield!)
 And we start out into the wet weather.